 The best warm-up includes stretching, range of motion activities, and beginning of the activity at a low intensity level.

 Over time, you can work on increasing the duration of the activity.
-The duration is how long you exercise during 1 session.
+The duration is how long you exercise during one session.

 The cool-down phase is the last phase of your exercise session.
 It allows your body to gradually recover from the conditioning phase.
 Your heart rate and blood pressure will return to near resting values.
 Cool-down does not mean to sit down.
 In fact, do not sit, stand still, or lie down right after exercise.
 This might cause you to feel dizzy, lightheaded, or have heart palpitations (fluttering in your chest).

 The best cool-down is to slowly decrease the intensity of your activity.
 You might also do some of the same stretching activities you did in the warm-up phase.

 General exercise guidelines

 - Gradually increase your activity level, especially if you have not been exercising regularly.

 - Remember to have fun.
 Choose an activity you enjoy.
 Exercising should be fun and not a chore.
 You'll be more likely to stick with an exercise program if you enjoy the activity.
 Here are some questions you can think about before choosing a routine: